Information/descriptions about Beagles:

 Regarding cats, Beagles certainly can be

-friendly with cats but for many of them
+friendly with cats but for some of them

 their basic instinct is to chase.
 Whether they chase or not, depends a lot on the